awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 ### Connect to VPC<a name="connect_vpc"></a>

 If you are creating a trust relationship with your self\-managed directory, you must first connect your self\-managed network to the VPC containing your AWS Managed Microsoft AD\.
-The firewall for your self\-managed network must have the following ports open to the CIDRs for both subnets in the VPC\.
+The firewall for your self\-managed and AWS Managed Microsoft AD networks must have the network ports open that are listed in [ Windows Server 2008 and later versions ](https://docs.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts#windows-server-2008-and-later-versions)\.

-+ TCP/UDP 53 \- DNS
-+ TCP/UDP 88 \- Kerberos authentication
-+ TCP/UDP 389 \- LDAP
-+ TCP 445 \- SMB
-**Note**
-SMBv1 is no longer supported\.

 These are the minimum ports that are needed to be able to connect to your directory\.
 Your specific configuration may require additional ports be open\.